techee/lsp-proxy/README.md

 - `initialize` and `shutdown` requests are synchronized so the request results are sent to the client only after all servers return a response.
 In addition, the client receives the result of `initialize` from the primary server only
-- `initializationOptions` from the `initialize` request are sent only to the primary server; they are removed for all other servers
+- `initializationOptions` from the `initialize` request are sent selectively - see the `initializationOptions` configuration option below

 Usage
 -----